maarxx/MeditateAsWorkType/README.md

 This lets you do things, like, have the pawn also be a Doctor, and they will automatically ping back and forth between doctoring and meditating, which is impossible using the Schedule tab method.

 ![Preview](./About/Preview.png)

+# Incompatibilities

+"There's an option in Common Sense called "Pawns will only meditate as much as they need" which conflicts with this mod.
+For anyone having issues who happens to have that mod, just disable the bottom option in the top category of Common Sense." -- Jiopaba